rhaleblian/dslibris/README.md

     (dkp-)pacman -S devkitARM libnds libfat nds-expat nds-bzip nds-zlib

 Ubuntu 16.04 LTS and macOS are known good development platforms.
-CentOS and Cygwin have also worked, but haven't been checked recently.
+CentOS and MinGW have also worked, but haven't been checked recently.

 # Building